Alejogb1/job-board/blog-data/how-do-i-access-dagrunconf-values-and-pass-them-to-an-sshoperator-command.md

 id: "how-do-i-access-dagrunconf-values-and-pass-them-to-an-sshoperator-command"
 ---

-Alright, let's tackle this.
-I've bumped into this scenario more times than I care to count over the years, primarily when orchestrating complex infrastructure deployments via Airflow.
+Alright,  I've bumped into this scenario more times than I care to count over the years, primarily when orchestrating complex infrastructure deployments via Airflow.
 The need to dynamically feed configuration parameters into SSH commands, drawn directly from a `dag_run.conf`, is a common requirement.
 The key is understanding how Airflow structures its contexts and templating engine, and then applying that knowledge strategically.

 At its core, the `dag_run.conf` allows you to supply custom configuration parameters when manually triggering a DAG or through the API.
 These parameters become accessible to your tasks as part of the Jinja templating context.
 Now, when using `SSHOperator`, you need to leverage this templating capability to inject those values into the command you intend to execute.